January 12, 2026

 From April 1, 2026, the following will disappear Ggroene Selectricity certificates (GSC) with negative electricity prices.
 Discover the impact on PV systems in Belgium and how smart control reduces costs.

-From April 1, 2026 , the playing field for renewable energy in Flanders will change dramatically.
-The Flemish government has approved an amendment to the Energy Decree whereby GGreen Selectricity certificates (GSC) no longer be awarded during negative prices on the day-ahead market.
-With curtailment, limiting limiting or switching off the PV system, Covolt offers a solution.
+Starting April 1, 2026, the landscape for renewable energy in Flanders will undergo a major change.
+The Flemish government has approved an amendment to the Energy Decree under which Green Power Certificates (GPCs) will no longer be awarded when prices on the day-ahead market are negative.
+With curtailment—the limiting or shutting down of the PV system—Covolt offers a solution.

-Specifically: as soon as negative electricity prices apply for a specific quarter-hour negative electricity prices apply, a PV system receives no GSC for that period.
-Flanders is thus following European directives that aim to create a more efficient and stable electricity grid.
+Specifically: as soon as negative electricity prices apply for a given 15-minute period, a PV system will no longer receive GSCs for that period.
+Flanders is thus following European guidelines aimed at creating a more efficient and stable electricity grid.

 Why this measure?
 Preventing grid congestion during injection